Monitoring water stress (indicator 6.4.2)

 6.4.2 Level of water stress: freshwater withdrawal as a proportion of available freshwater resources

-Target 6.4 seeks to ensure sustainable withdrawals and supply of freshwater to address water scarcity - this page explains how to monitor progress towards this target, and which resources that are available for countries to do so
+Target 6.4 seeks to ensure sustainable withdrawals and supply of freshwater to address water scarcity - this page explains why and how to monitor progress towards the target, and what resources that are available for countries to do so

 How to progressively monitor?

-The Food and Agriculture Organization (FAO), on behalf of UN-Water, compiles country data at the global level and supports countries in their monitoring efforts.
+The Food and Agriculture Organization (FAO) compiles country data at the global level and supports countries in their monitoring efforts.

 Flexible methodologies allow countries to start monitoring at a level in line with their national capacity and available resources